 You can use whole baby carrots, carrots from the farmers market, grocery store carrots or even rainbow carrots!
 The options are endless.
 Just remember, the smaller your carrots or pieces of carrots, the less time they should take to sous vide relatively.

-Sous Vide Carrots Recipe
+Sous Vide Glazed Carrots Recipe

 There are many different types of carrot sous vide recipes using everything from maple syrup to brown sugar.
 This recipe is simple and will sous vide cook carrots as top chefs do, by enhancing their flavor using sweet ingredients.

-These carrots will complement any red meat.
+These carrots are a great complement to any meat.

-Sous Vide Carrots Recipe
+Sous Vide Carrots Glazed Recipe

 - Sous Vide Cooker

-- Sous Vide Container
+- Sous Vide Container or Pot

-- Vacuum Sealer
+- Vacuum Sealer optional